-The company's approach to supplier management is part of that of LBG.
-LBG's Sourcing & Supply Chain Management Policy is adopted by the company.
-This Policy has been designed to assist in managing the inherent risk in outsourcing services, and dealing with third party suppliers.
+The company has adopted a similar approach to supplier management and is consistent with LBG's Sourcing & Supply Chain Management Policy.
+This policy has been designed to assist in managing the inherent risk in outsourcing services and dealing with third party suppliers.